jalinmayberry/Home-SOC-Lab/PART 1.md

 ![image](https://github.com/user-attachments/assets/48631073-b2d5-4760-b631-949ad95f24a3)

-Since Cribl is the main focus of the lab, we will dive deeper into just what this diagram is saying.
+Since Cribl is the main focus of the lab, we will take a closer look at what this diagram illustrates.

-Cribl has a few main system separate functions but we will focus on the 2 relevant to the deployment:
+Cribl has several key system functions, but we will focus on two relevant to the deployment:

-- Cribl Stream
-    - Cribl Stream can help collect, reduce, enrich, transform, and route data from Cribl Edge to any destination.
+- **Cribl Stream:** This component helps collect, reduce, enrich, transform, and route data from Cribl Edge to any destination.

-- Cribl Edge
-    - Similar to Splunk Universal Forwarders, these agents are lightweight data collectors with a twist.
-Edge nodes have Stream functionality that allows you to search and capture data at rest, well…at the Edge.
+- **Cribl Edge:** Similar to Splunk Universal Forwarders, these agents are lightweight data collectors with an added twist.
+Edge nodes have Stream functionality that allows you to search and capture data at rest, effectively operating "at the Edge."

-We will be collecting syslog data from 3 sources and Windows Event logs from another.
-The syslog data will be collected from what are called worker nodes.
-You can think of worker nodes as frontline doers.
-The Windows machine requires a different collection method (as worker nodes are not supported on Windows) via an Edge node.
-We will then send this data using routes, which tell individual streams of data where to go (destinations) and whether or not they will be processed beforehand using packs, which are a bundle of pipelines that filter, enrich, and or normalize the data (i.e turning XML into JSON or correcting timestamps).
+We will collect syslog data from three sources and Windows Event logs from another source.
+The syslog data will be gathered from what are known as worker nodes, which can be thought of as the frontline doers.
+For the Windows machine, however, we will use a different collection method, as worker nodes are not supported on Windows.
+Instead, we will utilize an Edge node.

+After collecting the data, we will send it using routes, which direct individual streams of data to their respective destinations.
+Additionally, we can determine whether the data will be processed beforehand using packs, which are bundles of pipelines designed to filter, enrich, or normalize the data (for example, converting XML into JSON or correcting timestamps).

 # INSTALLATIONS